cobalthq/cobalt-product-public-docs/content/en/SeverityLevels/_index.md

 Risk = Likelihood * Impact
 ```

+In this case, the risk rating is based on the following factors:

+- Likelihood: Specifies the probability of exploiting the [finding](../getting-started/glossary/#finding).
+May include factors such as:

+  - Skill required for an attacker to exploit a [vulnerability](../getting-started/glossary/#vulnerability).
+  - Availability of documented exploits
+  - Ease of exploiting the vulnerability.

 When our pentesters find vulnerabilities, they use the standard OWASP risk model
 and then classify them into one of the following levels: